 You are required to deposit a margin with the firm in order to open a position and it is your responsibility to ensure that you have enough margin to cover your open positions.
-If your margin requirement is insufficient you will either need to deposit more funds with us in order to maintain the position or reduce the position to reduce your margin requirement.
-If you do not take any action to maintain your margin, then we will have the right to close your trade for you and you accept that you will be responsible for any losses.
+If your margin requirement is insufficient, you will either need to deposit more funds with us in order to maintain the position or reduce the position to reduce your margin requirement.

+If you do not take any action to maintain your margin, we have the right to close your trade for you.
+You will also accept that you will be solely responsible for any losses.